What Is Kinesiotaping?

 Is Kinesiotaping Scientific or Modern Folklore?

-Can It Just Be Bought at the Pharmacy and Applied?
+Can It Be Bought at the Pharmacy and Applied?

-Where Is Kinesiotaping in Edmonton, AB offered?
+Where Is Kinesiotaping Offered?